meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 (This is why you can stay indoors a cloudy day and still not have zero vitamin D in the blood.)

 What about if you eat a low- or no-fat diet?
 Then you might think the adipose cells never fill up, right?
 But in that case, they take glucose out of the bloodstream and do *de novo lipogenesis*: turn them into fat.
 So it makes no difference; in that regard, eating 1000 calories in carbohydrate form still results in adding 1000 calories of fat to your adipose cells.
-That&rsquo;s one reason it makes very little sense to focus on low-fat diets for the purposes of weight loss.
+That&rsquo;s one reason it makes little sense, prima facie, to focus on low-fat diets for the purposes of weight loss.

-I think it&rsquo;s important to observe the fact we&rsquo;ll make fat anyway, while it&rsquo;s only basic biochemistry, because it pulls the rug out from underneath the idea that a low-fat diet will &ldquo;prevent clogging the arteries&rdquo;.
-You can&rsquo;t *not* constantly be having fat in the bloodstream, it doesn&rsquo;t matter what you&rsquo;re eating.
+Observe the fact we&rsquo;ll make fat anyway.
+It&rsquo;s only basic biochemistry, but it stands as a strong objection to the idea that a low-fat diet will prevent &ldquo;clogging the arteries&rdquo;.
+Much of that dietary carbohydrate will be coming back as lipids in the bloodstream anyway; you can&rsquo;t *not* constantly be having fat in the bloodstream.
+Unless you graze.
+More on this in Part Three.

-<a id="org0b7cae5"></a>
+<a id="orgb93de0a"></a>

-### Part Deux: LCHF
+### Part Two: LCHF

 OK, part one assumed you hadn&rsquo;t eaten for a week.
-It makes for a very simple analysis.
+It makes for a simple analysis.

 Now let&rsquo;s assume you quit fasting and eat a high-fat, no-carb meal.
 What changes?

 In principle, nothing.
 The digestive system will be injecting lipids into the bloodstream, and the adipose cells absorb the excess.
 Hormonally, not much happens compared to a fasted state.

-<a id="orgb08f21d"></a>
+<a id="org07f1de0"></a>

-### TODO Part Tres: High carb
+### TODO Part Three: High carb

 Now assume you eat a high-carb meal.